 Amaya, “Do you fire them?”

 “People fire themselves, I mean at our school.
 I don’t know about corporations.
 New instructors start out confident they can handle it until it comes time to handle it.
-Some are fine being challenged, asked questions they don’t have an answer to, others think they know everything a student needs to know.
+Some are fine being challenged, asked questions they don’t have answers for, others think they know everything a student needs to know.
 When they get backed to the wall in class, it disturbs them.”

 Amaya, “It sounds like the ideal teaching situation, engaged students, learning together.”